 Our third hole is a tricky par 4 if you are not accurate off the tee.
 It is very important to stay on the right-hand side of the fairway on this hole, as the left portion of the fairway contains a big slope that will kick the ball down into deep rough leaving you with a tough shot forcing you to lay up most of the time. the green is large and mostly flat. there are no bunkers on this hole but the rough surrounding the green can swallow the ball leaving you with a tough up and down.

-The fourth hole is a relatively short par 3.
-It plays dramatically downhill, but is protected by two large bunkers at the front of the green and a pond directly over the back of the green.
+Our 4th hole is a short downhill par 3.
+This hole is one of our lower-scoring holes on the course offering a view of the Mahon estuary from the tee.
+The hole contains two bunkers guarding the front of the green with a pond just over the back of the green.

 Our 5th hole is the second hardest hole on the course, with the Mahon estuary located on the left side of the fairway and trees right and long, trouble is everywhere on this hole.
 An accurate tee shot is imperative here to give you a shot into a tough, raised green.

 Our 6th hole is another short par 3.
 This hole offers another challenge similar to the par 3 4th.
 The green is protected by a pot bunker located at the front and another bunker on the left-hand side.
 With thick rough surrounding, ending up anywhere other than the green will provide a tricky up and down.

 Our 7th hole is the first and only par 5 on the front 9.
 Accuracy is key from tee to green on this hole.
 Out-of-bounds and water hazards are prominent.
 You can go for the green in two with it being a short par 5 but it will be a blind shot into the green.
 If you attempt to go for it you will be playing over out of bounds which protects the left side of the green.
 Accuracy over distance is key on this hole.